saywhatjames/mflix-inspired-intellect/README.md

 # Mflix
+This project is a responsive movie database that uses a NODEJS API to fetch a list of movies and allow filtering based on genres.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

+## TECH STACK
+Angular 15.0.4
+NGRX
+Bootstrap
+NGx Bootsrap

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `node index.js` to run Node Server.
+Navigate to `http://localhost:5000/`.

 ## Code scaffolding